 - Bringing Up Real Network Interfaces

-instead (see Section 4.8, “Starting the Load Balancer Add-On”
+pulseinstead (see Section 4.8, “Starting the Load Balancer Add-On” for details).

 - Bringing Down Real Network Interfaces